-Every year, workers are injured, become disabled, or are killed because of carelessness or because they did not understand how to correctly operate the equipment they were using.
+Every year, workers on suspended scaffolds are injured, become disabled, or are killed because of carelessness or because they did not understand how to correctly operate the equipment.
 Do not become one of them.
 Know how to use this equipment and prevent accidents.
 NEVER operate equipment that you do not understand.
 You may cause accidents, resulting in injury or death to you or people around you.

-This instruction manual is not all-inclusive.
+This instruction manual is not all inclusive.
 It is impossible to anticipate every possible way this equipment may be used, and all possible hazardous situations.
 It is very important that you determine for yourself whether the equipment is safe.
 You must understand the operating characteristics of this hoist.
 You must understand how the hoist will operate in your application.
 You must be certain not to put yourself or others in danger, or cause damage to property or other persons.
 Call your hoist supplier if you have any questions concerning this equipment.

 - 1. Read and understand this manual BEFORE using this equipment. - 2.
-Setup and use must comply with Spider instructions and local codes. - 3.
-Use the Troubleshooting Guide in this manual to solve problems that may develop with the hoist.
+Setup and use must comply with Spider® instructions and local codes.
+The Spider SC1500-GHS hoist is for guided, enclosed applications only. - 3.
+Use the Troubleshooting secton of this manual (beginning on Page 27) to solve problems that may develop with the hoist.
 Repairs must only be made by people trained and authorized to do so.
 NEVER maintain or repair the equipment while the unit is suspended (above ground level).